rangsimanketkaew/deepcv/docs/installation/deepcv-cpp.md

-# Compile DeepCV (C++)
+# Install DeepCV C++

 ## Compile TensorFlow C++ API

-TensorFlow C++ API used in this work was built from the source.
-One can follow step-by-step instructions to build the TensorFlow libraries using GCC 9.3.1 for C++ 14:
+You can follow the step-by-step instructions to build TensorFlow C++ API from source using GCC 9.3.1 for C++ 14:

 1. Install Python 3.7 or a newer version and Bazel 3.7.2